slz37/Limit-Calculator/README.md

+This became bigger than I expected it to be, so I moved it out of my C# Practice repository into it's own.

 Takes in a function and limit and calculates the given limit.
 I first start <img src="https://latex.codecogs.com/svg.latex?\pm&space;" title="\pm x" />1 away from the limit and converge to it, checking that the absolute difference between the function values reaches a satisfactory value.
 The functions are converted from a string to mathematical values through the use of postfix evaluation.
 If the left and right x values get too close, and we still haven't reached a converging value, then the program exits with a limit of NaN.

 Example calculations: